 The U.S. government has run into a number of glitches in sending stimulus payments to Americans intended to ease the financial pain from the coronavirus, including money going to the wrong bank accounts.
 The latest hiccup: Some payments were sent to deceased taxpayers, which the IRS now says must be returned.

 It’s unclear how many dead taxpayers’ families and accounts have received the payments, although the number could be significant given that more than 2 million people die in the U.S. each year.
 The IRS is basing the stimulus payments on either 2018 or 2019 tax returns, which means that a taxpayer who passed away in 2019 could have received a stimulus payment based on their 2018 returns.

-The stimulus payments amount towho earn less than $75,000 and earning less than $150,000.
+The stimulus payments amount to $1,200 for single taxpayers who earn less than $75,000 and $2,400 for couples earning less than $150,000.
 The IRS this week updated an FAQ about the stimulus checks to alert taxpayers that payments mistakenly sent to the deceased must be returned.

 In the case of married couples where one spouse has died, the surviving spouse should return the portion of the payment made to the deceased spouse.
 For instance, for couples who earned less than $150,000, the returned portion would be $1,200, while the surviving spouse would keep the remaining $1,200.